-Specializing in cultural and ecological anthropology, I'm drawn to the human dimensions of environmental governance and conservation.
+Trained in cultural and ecological anthropology, I specialize in the human dimensions of environmental governance and conservation.

 Over the past 14 years, I've held diverse socioenvironmental positions in the academic, non-profit, and governmental sectors in North and South America (Brazil and Paraguay).
-These experiences have shaped my professional vision: to do collaborative, interdisciplinary, inclusive, and engaged research and outreach that brings together diverse actors to creatively address socioecological challenges at local and global scales.
+These experiences have shaped my professional vision: to do collaborative, interdisciplinary, and inclusive research, outreach, policy, and education activities that bring together diverse actors to creatively address cross-scalar socioecological challenges.

 Fieldwork (2016 - 2017) was carried out with support from the Fulbright U.S. Scholar Program, local fishing communities, my host university Universidade Estadual do Maranhão, the Brazilian conservation agency ICMBio, and a crowdfunded Kickstarter grant.

 2019.
 UGA Graduate School Travel Grant.
 Will give multimedia presentation on interdisciplinary research at the Society for Applied Anthropology Annual Meeting this March.
 Portland, Oregon.

 2019.
 UGA ICON/Center for Integrative Conservation Travel Grant.
 Will give multimedia presentation on interdisciplinary research at the Society for Applied Anthropology Annual Meeting this March.
 Portland, Oregon.

 2018.
 U.S. Borlaug Summer Institute on Global Food Security (summer fellowship).
 Purdue University, Indiana.

 2018.
 UGA Graduate School Travel Grant.
 Presented on art-environment-science linkages in dissertation research at Dimensions of Political Ecology Conference.
 University of Kentucky, Lexington, KY.

 2017.
 Kickstarter (crowdfunded) award for carrying out community photography exhibit to disseminate research results in an inclusive and engaging manner.